q15928/q15928.github.io/_posts/2019-07-13-r-flexdashboard-trees.md

 - It supports multiple tabs and rich sets of page layouts.
 - It provides storyboard layouts for presenting sequences of visualizations and related commentary.
-- You can combine data anlysis and manipulation with packages like dplyr, data.table.
+- We can combine data anlysis and manipulation with packages like dplyr, data.table.
-- You can integrate it with any visualisation packages available in R, such as ggplot2, plotly, leaflet, etc.
+- We can integrate it with any visualisation packages available in R, such as ggplot2, plotly, leaflet, etc.
-- You can ship the whole dashboard as a single HTML file.
+- We can ship the whole dashboard as a single HTML file.
-- You can parameterize, schedule and execute the dashboard in a fully automation way.
+- We can parameterize, schedule and execute the dashboard in a fully automation way.
 I had ever run customer insight dashboards at the first day of every month.

-With less than 100 lines of code, I produce a dashboard as shown below.
+With less than 100 lines of code, I produce an interactive dashboard as shown below.
+(Credit to qwiklabs for the idea)
 ![](/img/flexdashboard-tree-2019-07-16.png)

-You can play the interactive dashboard with this [link](https://q15928.github.io/contents/trees_san_francisco.html).
+You can play with dashboard with this [link](https://q15928.github.io/contents/trees_san_francisco.html).
 [The code is here](https://github.com/q15928/r-playground/blob/master/flexdashboard-tree/trees_san_francisco.Rmd) as well.